ConfusingBLANK/confusingblank.github.io/docs/index.md

 # Welcome
-Welocome to my mkdocs playground.
+Welcome to my mkdocs playground.
 Just playing with this at the moment.